carbon-language/carbon-lang/clang-tools-extra/docs/clang-rename.rst

    :maxdepth: 1

-:program:`clang-rename` is a clang-based C++ "linter" tool.
+:program:`clang-rename` is a C++ refactoring tool.
 Its purpose is to perform efficient renaming actions in large-scale projects such as renaming classes, functions, variables, arguments, namespaces etc.

 The tool is in a very early development stage, so you might encounter bugs and crashes.
 Submitting reports with information about how to reproduce the issue